 A successful enterprise cloud data migration strategy should include prioritizing workloads, determining the correct migration plan for each workload, developing a pilot, and modifying the strategy as per the results of the pilot.

-Cloud Migration Process
+Understanding the Cloud Migration Process

-In this section, we are going to discuss the four-step process of migrating apps and data to the cloud.
+This section will feature a four-step process of migrating apps and data to the cloud.
 While the process may vary depending on the size and complexity of your environment, here are a few basic cloud migration steps that you need to follow for a successful migration.

 Plan your Migration